innovationinsoftware/policy-dev/labs/hcp-tf-setup/index.md

 Edit your `main.tf` file to include a `cloud` block specifying your HCP Terraform organization and the desired workspace name.
 This tells Terraform where to create and manage your workspace.

-Create a workspace using the format 'policy-dev<your-initials>'
+Create a workspace using the format policy-dev<your-initials>

 Example: